FuelLabs/fuels-ts/apps/docs/src/guide/wallet-manager/getting-started-with-wallet-manager.md

 ## Instantiating `WalletManager`

 The `WalletManager`constructor accepts an optional object to defines its storage.
 The storage defines how and where the `WalletManager` will store its vaults of wallet.
-If a storage it's not provided, the `WalletManager` uses a default one that does not persist data.
+If a storage is not provided, the `WalletManager` uses a default one that does not persist data.

 For now let's keep it simply and do not worry with the storage.
 Later we will discuss it more in details.